seantis/spare/README.rst

 * Duplicated files are stored only once.

+* Each hostname must have a separate bucket for each backed up path.

 * If you forget your password, you cannot restore your files.

 * Python 3.6.2+ is required.